Good Friday Prayer Lunch is a thing we do every year with our youth group.

-Conundrum.
-Hmmmmm….
-I turned to Dave late one night, “I’m so disappointed.
+I turned to my husband late one night, “I’m so disappointed.
 No one can come to the Good Friday Prayer Lunch.
 I guess I’m canceling it.”

 Dave, ever the wise one between the two of us, replied, “What about Macee?
 What would you do if it was any other youth?
-If just one person could come, but it was someone other than Macee?”
+You would have it if any other youth could come, even if it was just one of them.”

-And so we embraced that concept wholeheartedly.
+Dave and I went on to embrace that concept wholeheartedly in our ministry with youth and adults.
 Over the years we have been blessed to know our youth in a completely different way than I ever expected.
 We have laughed with them, cried with them, gathered around impromptu campfires on lazy summer evenings, held spur of the moment road trips, and eventually held their babies while their tiny little foreheads were marked in baptism.
 These special relationships I would never trade for anything in a million years.

 I think sometimes we overlook the faithful children of the church standing right in front of us.
 We tuck them in at night, we kiss their foreheads, and we forget that they need parents, but they need pastors and youth leaders, and faithful Churches too.
 They need to know that they are a valuable piece of the whole.